 To start with, to understand the Genetic algorithm, the very first topic that needs to understand is Optimization.
 Optimization is described as the process of making things better by every run.
-A given number of inputs when run under the Optimization process gives us the output of our choice.
+A given number of inputs, when running under the Optimization process, gives us the output of our choice.

-The possible solutions and values that can be passed to the input constitutes the search space.
-The search space, is a point or a bunch of points that will give you the optimal solution that we want to deduce.
+The possible solutions and values that can be passed to the input constitute the search space.
+The search space is a point or a bunch of points that will give you the optimal solution that we want to deduce.
 The whole objective of optimization is to identify the point or the bunch of points in that search space.

 Related Page: Artificial Intelligence Revolution